Polls

 .

 Until Death Do Us Part (below) is a lot like a Keanu Reeves movie.
 Need I say more?
 All right, fine.
-It’s about a blind modern samurai who uses a mono-filament sword to protect a pre-cognizant girl.
+It’s about a blind modern samurai who uses a mono-filament sword to protect a pre-cognizant girl from super strong bad guys.

 .